Eddy08/github-analytics/README.md

 ### Make a Graphql Endpoint to see the result from github api graphql ( Use Spring Graphql )

 ## when a user opens the application and migrate to the site the application should give :

 1. Unified Search bar to see and search anything.
 2. Dashboard based on various customizations.

 ### Make a GraphQL Subscription Endpoint to see the results in the real time ( Neo4j + Spring Graphql)

 ### Make a Microservice

 ### Run a cron job (Spring batch) to take backup to multi cloud storages once a day

+### Add a responsive UI with different dashboards for easy and fast edit / search inside the whole repository or current user repo

 ### Buy a domain and start working on it !!